Skip to Content

 introduction :

-Molecular biomarkers are revolutionizing the way we understand nutrition and health.
+Molecular biomarkers are revolutionizing the way we understand nutrition and health, supported by advanced analytical and imaging technologies that allow precise cellular-level investigation of nutrient responses.
 By measuring how specific dietary compounds influence metabolic pathways, inflammatory responses, and cellular function, these biomarkers provide precise insights into the body’s response to nutrients.
 This knowledge forms the foundation of precision nutrition, enabling tailored dietary strategies that optimize metabolic health, support immune resilience, and reduce the risk of chronic disease.

 What Are Molecular Biomarkers?